-The IM tests that we present in this paper can also be extended in at least three empirically relevant directions.
-First, we could generalise them to deal with switching regression models in which the linear regression coefficients and possibly the residual variances depend of a set of predetermined variables $\mathbf{x}$ .
+At the same time, the IM tests that we present in this paper can also be extended in at least three empirically relevant directions.
+First, we could deal with switching regression models in which the linear regression coefficients depend of a set of predetermined variables x.
 The main difference is that for each component of the mixture, we would have influence functions related to the conditional heteroskedasticity of the (multivariate) regression, the conditional skewness of its residuals, as well as their unconditional asymmetry and kurtosis.
-Numerical quadrature, though, would no longer be feasible unless we make an assumption about the marginal distribution of the predetermined regressors, something which is plausible in autoregressive processes.
-Second, we could allow the probabilities of the different regimes to be a function of some exogenous indicators using a multinomial logit model.
+Second, we could allow the probabilities of the different regimes to be a function of some exogenous indicators using a multinomial logit model specification.
 And third, we could allow the regimes to have a Markovian structure, as in Hamilton (1989), which would force us to rely on a smoother rather than a filter, as in Almuzara et al. (2019).
-We are currently pursuing these interesting research avenues.
+In Amengual, Fiorentini and Sentana (2025a,b,c), we explore these interesting research avenues.